Fiery lady of books

-In 1900 Anne Caroll Moore became the first Children's librarian at the New York Public Library.
+In 1900 Anne Caroll Moore became the first children’s librarian at the New York Public Library.

 From her annual ‘Best Books’ lists to children’s book reviews to her fiery opinions in the New York Herald-Tribune, she turned the library from a NO DOGS OR CHILDREN ALLOWED zone into a haven of enrichment.

-She also bought foreign language books and hired a multi-racial, multi-lingual staff.
+In addition, she bought foreign language books and hired a multi-racial, multi-lingual staff.